oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### Summary

 Currently all events audited in system are internal events.
 That means that all events are inserted to the Audit Log by the application.
-This document described a requirement to enable injection of External Events to the system via API.
+This document describes a requirement to enable injection of External Events to the system via API.

 ### Owner